 Compass Homes, your Columbus custom home builders, recently announced our partnership with the American Society of Interior Designers (ASID) Ohio South/Kentucky Chapter.
 We are excited to bring you a Parade Home like no other in 2014.
 As your preferred Columbus home builder, we are always thinking of ways to motivate and inspire people, and our new partnership should do just that!

-We are excited to profile our next local designer, Kellie Toole.
-We wanted to sit down and ask a few questions to get to know her a little better!
+We sat down and asked her a few questions to get to know her a little better!

 KT: This December will be 20 years!
 Where DOES the time go???

 What was your very first project?

 KT: My very first project “in the real world” and not as an assistant, but as the lead designer, would have been for a lovely couple who collected wild animal skins.
 I have really grown to love and appreciate them over my 20 years of work, however at the time… well, I think the color completely drained from my face.
 There were probably half a dozen of them in all shapes and sizes, ready to be used.
 I thought I would pass out!
 That was a good first lesson.
 “It’s not about me, it’s about the client.”